 You can also safely dispose of a knife in a plastic container.
 Get a used drink bottle and cut the top open.
 Make sure you cut only a small opening so that the knife does not fall out.
 Put the knife inside the container with the blade facing the bottom of the container.
 You can wrap some newspaper over the blade before putting it inside the container.

-To secure a knife for disposal Bubble wrapping is one of the best options.
+To secure a knife for disposal, Bubble wrapping is one of the best options.
 Wrap the bubble wrap around the blade and secure it with duct tape to prevent it from unraveling.
-The bubble wrap safely cushions the blade, making it safe for any kind of disposal.
+The bubble wrap safely cushions the blade, making it safe for any disposal.